SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Get-AzureRmCdnProfileSsoUrl.md

 ```

 ## DESCRIPTION
-Get the SSO(single sign on) url of the Azure Cdn Profile.
+Gets the single sign-on URL for an Azure CDN Profile.
-This url would allow users to log into supplementary portal and use extra functionalities of Azure Cdn.
+This URL allows users to log into the supplementary portal and use extra functionalities of Azure CDN.
+This applies only to Azure CDN from Verizon profiles.

 ## EXAMPLES